Alishmanz/my_Excelent_repo/README.md

-from collections import Counter from dataclasses import dataclass, asdict from pathlib import Path from typing import Iterable, List, Dict, Tuple
+from collections import Counter from dataclasses import dataclass, asdict from pathlib import Path from typing import Iterable, List, Dict, Tupl

 try:
     from textblob import TextBlob